sudips413/nepse-data/README.md

 3. go to stockmarket->stockmarket
 4. run `scrapy crawl nepse -o filename.csv`
 ## Features
-a.
-Collects the data of the past 1 year data from today's run date
+1. Collects the data of the past 1 year data from today's run date(date can be changed in the loop code)
-b.
-Error Handling is perfomed
+2. Error Handling is perfomed